 Landlords are not obliged, by law, to accept pets.
 It is down to the prospective tenant to negotiate with the potential landlord.
 This has to be done before signing the tenancy agreement, since 90% of standard leases will forbid any pets in the properties.

 It is important to know that, in some buildings, particularly in Central London, pets are forbidden by the head lease (the contract ruling the entire building), meaning that no pets are allowed in the entire building, even if landlords were open to them.

-The general rule is that the deposit is increased from 6 to 8 weeks rent, in order to cover for possible damages to the property.
+The general rule is that the security deposit is increased from 4 to 5 weeks rent, in order to cover for possible damages to the property.

 In general, it is easier to get a cat accepted by a landlord than a dog, as they are considered to be more quiet and cleaner.
-If you bring a dog, the landlord will want to know its race, size and age.
+Cats also tend to attract less neighbour’s complaints than dogs, which is one thing landlords will try to avoid.
+If you bring a dog, the landlord will usually want to know its race, size and age.

 4. House or apartment?